katymorris/kathy-blog/content/blog/chatgpt-rust/index.md

 It was a bit early in the day when I started so I decided to push ChatGPT a bit to help me figure out what to build.
 ![What Can I Do with Rust](./1.png)

-Then I asked it for a list of project for newbies - it gave me the standard stuff like a calculator, password generator, and a weather app.So I asked it to help me build a weather app since it would include an API call - might be a bit more interesting.
+Then I asked it for a list of project for newbies - it gave me the standard stuff like a calculator, password generator, and a weather app.
+So I asked it to help me build a weather app since it would include an API call - might be a bit more interesting.
 ![What Can I Build](./2.png)

 I'm not sure what I was expecting here, maybe not the entire code - but I guess it makes sense it just gave me all of the code for a starter project.
 It gave me what it thinks is the code and process to build the entire application.